sonofspike/cluster_mgnt_roles/README.md

 ## Running

 When you're ready to execute this, do the following
 1. Modify the provided `inventory` file.
-Add appropriate values that suit your environment in the various sections.
+Add appropriate values that suit your environment in the various sections
-2. Modify `deploy_cluster.yml` and input the Assisted Installer Host and port that matches your environment.
+2. Modify `deploy_cluster.yml` and input the Assisted Installer Host and port that matches your environment

 The following launches the playbook: